Like Father, Like Son

 For Ben, “I just find something about it that’s very relaxing--even though you’re focused on a lot of things while you’re flying.”

+As for the most challenging part of flight training?
+Landings for Gabe; uncooperative weather for Ben.
 Despite the challenges, Gabe has accrued more than 20 hours of flying time, and Ben has about 50 in his logbook.

 So what are the chances Gabe’s mom and sister might follow in their footsteps?